istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 `EXTERNAL_ISTIOD_ADDR` | The hostname for the ingress gateway on the external control plane cluster.
 This is used by the `remote_cluster` to access the external control plane.
 `SSL_SECRET_NAME` | The name of the secret that holds the TLS certs for the ingress gateway on the external control plane cluster.

-For example:
+Set the `CTX_EXTERNAL_CLUSTER` and `CTX_REMOTE_CLUSTER` now.
+You will set the others later.

 {{< text bash >}}
 $ export CTX_EXTERNAL_CLUSTER=external_cluster
 $ export CTX_REMOTE_CLUSTER=remote_cluster
-$ export EXTERNAL_ISTIOD_ADDR=myexternal-istiod.cloud.com
-$ export SSL_SECRET_NAME=myexternal-istiod-secret
 {{< /text >}}

 ## Cluster configuration

 ### Set up the external cluster

-Create the install configuration for the ingress gateway that exposes the external control plane ports to other clusters:
+Create the Istio install configuration for the ingress gateway that exposes the external control plane ports to other clusters:

 {{< text bash >}}
 $ cat <<EOF > controlplane-gateway.yaml